Ran-n/Scripts/README.md

 ### gc
 > Galego

 Autocomitea un proxecto git.
-Toma a mensaxe do comit como entrada opcional, de non proporcionala o texto por defecto é *cambios*.
+Toma a mensaxe do comit como entrada opcional, de non proporcionala o texto por defecto é "cambios".

 > English

 Autocommits a git project.
-It takes the message as an optional entry, if not given the text will read *cambios*.
+It takes the message as an optional entry, if not given the text will read "cambios".
 <!--- -->

 ### gdf